-Тур oe of I Type of Incident 1st Consequence 2 nd Consequence 3 rd Consequence 4 th Consequence Subsequent Consequence Bus Behavior Incidents 72 Level One Violation: Eating/Drinking on bus.
-Failure to sit as assigned by bus driver dd A A, QQ A, TT 82 Level Two Violation: Disrupting, distracting, disobeying the bus operator.
+Type of Incident 1st Consequence 2 nd Consequence 3 rd Consequence 4 th Consequence Subsequent Consequence Bus B ehavior Bus Behavior Incidents L Z Level One Violation: Eating/Drinking on bus.
+Failure to sit as assigned by bus driver RR A SS 'A ۸۸ ٬۷ ^ 82 Level Two Violation: Disrupting, distracting, disobeying the bus operator.
 Failure to utilize required safety equipment on the bus.
 Getting out of seat while bus is in motion.
-Loud talking, inappropriate remarks or spitting out of bus window at students, pedestrians, motorists dd A, RR Α, ΤΤ 62 Level Three Violation: Placing head, arms, and legs outside of window.
+Loud talking, inappropriate remarks or spitting out of bus window at students, pedestrians, motorists RR Α, Π A, vV 62 Level Three Violation: Placing head, arms and legs outside of window.
 Opening the emergency door while the bus is in motion.
 Opening or exiting emergency door when the bus is stopped unless directed by the bus operator.
 Threats against the bus operator, attendant or passengers on the bus.
 Profanity directed at the bus operator or bus attendant.
 Fighting or smoking on the bus.
 Throwing objects out of the bus window or at the bus.
 Vandalism of seats or other bus equipment.
-Boarding or attempting to board (also attempting to leave) a bus other than the student's assigned route or stop A, RR A, SS Α, ΤΤ
+Boarding or attempting to board (also attempting to leave) a bus other than the student's assigned route or stop Α, ΤΤ ۸, ۵۷ A, VV